 * The fat blend is a bit different – The generic formula contains palm oil.
 The Similac does not.
 Palm oil is only something you want to think about if you’ve got a baby that was born prematurely, or a baby who has a constipation issue (learn more here).

 * The Similac brand contains lutein and lycopene, a micronutrient in vegetables like tomatoes.
 The generic band doesn’t have this.
 Honestly, this difference is not a huge deal to me.

 * The generic brand contains monoglycerides, which are added to make the texture right.
 The Similac brand doesn’t.

 In summary, there are very few differences.
+The palm oil may be a big deal in certain cases.
 Lycopene may be nice to have in formula (because it is found in breast milk) but it is not a required nutrient for baby.
-You as a parent would have to decide if some lutein and lycopene is worth the $12.70 price difference.
+You as a parent would have to decide if no palm oil, and some lutein and lycopene is worth the $12.70 price difference.
 I’d probably decide no, and go with the generic.

 Example 2: “Comforts for Baby” Tender vs. “Gerber” Good Start Gentle formula.